-For all sub-reaches, we calculated key morphological and hydrological parameters, such as maximum and minimum elevation, channel gradient, channel sinuosity (determined as the ratio between the actual sub-reach length and the straight distance), or drainage area by using the available DEM (SwissALTI3D, 2 m spatial resolution) for the catchment, the GIS spatial analysis and the GIS hydrological geoprocessing.
-Other morphological parameters such as valley bottom width were extracted from the DEM using the Fluvial Corridor tool (Alber and Piégay, 2011; Roux et al., 2014).
-Moreover, the available aerial orthoimages (Swisstopo) were used to map the active channel before (image from March 2014, resolution 25 cm) and after (image from May 2015, resolution 25 cm) the flood.
-The post flood units were mapped as well in the field, with a focus on bank erosion, as well as on the measurements of length and width of eroded banks (mostly along the Emme River).
+For all sub-reaches, we calculated key morphological and hydrological parameters, such as maximum and minimum elevation, channel gradient, channel sinuosity, or drainage area by using the available DEM for the catchment (SwissALTI3D, 2 m spatial resolution) and spatial analysis and the hydrological geoprocessing.
+Other 256 morphological parameters such as valley bottom width were extracted from the DEM using the Fluvial Corridor 257 tool (Alber and Piégay, 2011; Roux et al., 2014).
+Moreover, the available aerial orthoimages (Swisstopo) were 258 used to map the active channel before (image from March 2014, resolution 25 cm) and after (image from May 259 2015, resolution 25 cm) the flood.
+The post flood units were mapped as well in the field, with a focus on bank 260261 erosion, as well as on the measurements of length and width of eroded banks (mostly along the Emme River).
 GIS measurements were compared and validated with field observations.
-The width of the active channel before and after the flood and valley bottom (i.e., alluvial plain) width were calculated at several transects within each sub-reach.
-The centreline to the pre- and post-flood active channel polygon was obtained using the polygon to centreline tool (Dilts, 2015) and perpendicular transects were obtained with the transect tool (Ferreira, 2014); width was measured based on these transects.
-Transects were delineated at approximately regular intervals, ranging between 20 to 50 m in length, with a total of 980 transects along the stream network.
+The width of the active channel before 262 263 and after the flood and valley bottom (i.e., alluvial plain) width were calculated at several transects within each sub-reach.
+The centreline to the active channel polygon was obtained using the polygon to centreline tool (Dilts, 264 2015) and perpendicular transects were obtained with the transect tool (Ferreira, 2014); width was measured 265 based on these transects.
+Transects were delineated at approximately regular intervals, ranging between 20 to 50 266 m in length, with a total of 980 transects along the stream network.
+267 and the width ratio (W_r) as the ratio between the width of the channel post-flood (W_f) to the channel width pre-flood (W_i) , as proposed by Krapesch et al., (2011):